ollyblink/medical-data-app-backend/readme.md

 To run the application, several commands need to be executed, each in its own terminal.

 1. `mongod`: the first terminal runs the mongo server.
 To be able to run the server with this command and not the complete path, the PATH variable needs to be set.
 The installation guide can be found <a href="https://docs.mongodb.com/v3.2/mongo/#start-the-mongo-shell" target="_blank">here</a>.
 2. `npm start`: The second terminal runs the server, which is <a href="http://nodemon.io/" target="_blank">nodemon </a> in this case.
 Nodemon will watch for file changes and then automatically restart the server.
 The server runs at https://localhost:8080.
+The typing warnings displayed do not affect the functioning of the server although they need to be addressed, see known issues below.

 	Beware that the server uses *https* for encrypted communication between browser and website.
 Because the certificate is untrusted initially, it needs to be proceeded unsafe for the server to work.
 Open a browser and manually proceed to localhost.
 In Chrome, this is accomplished as follows:
 	- go to https://localhost:8080